Verlect/SENG438-A2/seng438-a2-team_13.md

 ### contain()

-This test tests ranges by checking if a value is within the range.
+This test tests ranges by checking if a value is within the range, testContainHasValue and testContainsDoesntHave Value tests all combinations of positive and negative integers.

 |_Method_|_Function_|
 |---|---|